mdn/yari/copy/observatory/faq.md

 knowledge contained within.
 MDN is a popular site with a large audience of web developers who could benefit from this knowledge, so it seemed like a perfect new home.
-In addition, the MDN team was very excited to update the tool’s UI, functionality, and documentation, bringing it up-to-date and giving ti some polish.
+In addition, the MDN team was very excited to update the tool’s UI, functionality, and documentation, bringing it up-to-date and giving it some polish.

 ### When did the migration occur?

-Observatory migrated to MDN in June 2024.
+HTTP Observatory was launched on MDN in June 2024, and the existing Mozilla Observatory will be sunset in the coming months.

 ### What has changed after the migration?

-The Mozilla team has:
+The MDN team has:

 Improved the UI to improve the site’s look and make it easier to use.
 Updated the accompanying documentation to bring it up to date and improve legibility.
-Removed some out-of-date tests, such as the HTTP Public Key Pinning test. xx
+Removed some out-of-date tests, such as the HTTP Public Key Pinning tests. xx

 ## Test specifics

-### (HTTP Public Key Pinning) I passed this test, but I didn't implement HPKP!

-HTTP Public Key Pinning is targeted specifically towards large and/or sensitive websites and implementing it is considered optional.
-The only way to fail this test is to return an invalid header, such as one that doesn't contain a sufficient number of pins.
-Sites that do HPKP will get a small bonus on their final grade.

 ### (Redirection) What is the [HTTP redirection test](/en-US/docs/Web/Security/Practical_implementation_guides/TLS#http_redirection) assessing?